pranavBejugama/pranavBejugama/README.md

 What are my hobbies?

-- 🚀 Outside of CS, I love plpaying sports like basketball, badminton and football
+- 🚀 Outside of SWE, I love plpaying sports like basketball, badminton and football
 - 🪐 Part of Ontario Tech Operations on Planetary Surfaces (OTOPS), building UI using WebSockets for ground control and rover navigation
 - 📱 In my free time, I'm learning how to build mobile apps and scale them